bd/twidor/README.md

 * Labels for macro keys are shortened to the first three letters.
 This is currently not an issue because current keymaps have no more than 2-letter macros in 2-button chords.
-* Up/down/right/left arrows key labels are not shown.  current lessons do not use them.
+* Up/down/right/left arrows key labels are not shown, since current lessons do not use them.
 * For Typemax, while the keyboards does not show mouse buttons, mapped mouse buttons do work for training purposes.